Which Direction Are You Running?

 Mr. Scott C. Laird

-IT's a Run, Not a Race
+It's a Run, No a Race

 Recorded: Wednesday, October 2nd, 2024 (Morning Service)